alexis-forbes/electron-react-vite-template/README.md

 - **Unit tests (Vitest)**
   - Location: `tests/unit/**` (e.g. `tests/unit/example.test.ts`).
   - Config: `vitest.config.ts` (JS DOM environment, globals enabled).
+  - Uses `jsdom` under the hood to provide a browser-like `window`/`document` so React components and hooks can be tested without a real browser.
+    Vitest does **not** bundle `jsdom` itself; because the test environment is set to `"jsdom"`, the `jsdom` package must be installed as a dev dependency, otherwise `npm run test:unit` will fail with a missing dependency error.
   - Commands:
     - `npm run test:unit` – run Vitest unit tests.